 Never chew on hard objects other than foods, such as pens and fingernails.
-This also includes ice cubes and hard candies, which were designed to be sucked, not chewed.
+This also includes ice cubes and hard candies.
+Which you should only suck, never chew.

 Don’t use your teeth as tools.
 This includes pliers, scissors, or nutcrackers.
 Your natural teeth weren’t designed for that, and neither were your veneers.
-Both can be chipped or cracked by this kind of activity.
+Both can chip or crack by this kind of activity.

 Avoid Damaging Situations